 Touring vineyards is one of my favorite things to do when I travel.
-To learn about the local grapes, the terrior (a fancy word for the soil composition) and the people/ families who have not only made the wine, but invested in creating a wine region, some lesser known regions and others world renowned.
-I had the luxury of doing just that on a recent trip to the Piedmont wine region in Italy, recently named one of the 10 Best Wine Travel Destinations of 2015.
+To learn about the local grapes, the terrior (a fancy word for the soil composition, climate and all that goes into the growing conditions) and the people/ families who have not only made the wine, but invested in creating a wine region, some lesser known regions and others world renowned.
+I had the luxury of doing just that on a trip to the Piedmont wine region in Italy, recently named one of the 10 Best Wine Travel Destinations of 2015.

 I had the pleasure to meet and sip wine with several local winemakers who’s families – for generations – have worked to make the Piedmont wine region what it is today and will be tomorrow.
 One of these people is Sergio Germano, whose family has been farming and making wine in Piedmont for nearly two centuries.